pcarbo/bmapathway/README.md

 such as [KEGG](http://www.genome.jp/kegg) and [Reactome](http://www.reactome.org).
 The [gene.mat](data/gene.mat)
-file gives information about how genes are annotated to the human genome (we use version 17 of the Human Genome Assembly, or NCBI Build 35, because the data from the WTCCC disease studies are based on the same assembly).
+file gives information about how genes are annotated to the human genome (we use version 17, or NCBI Build 35, of the Human Genome Assembly because the data from the WTCCC disease studies are also based on this assembly).

-However, we cannot make the full genotype data available to the public due to considerations about ensuring privacy of the study participants (even if we were allowed to release the data, space restrictions on github would prevent us from storing these files in the repository because they would take up several Gb).
-Instead, we provide "representative" files containing all information about the genetic markers (SNPs), except that the n-by-p genotype matrix (where n is the number of samples, and p is the number of SNPs) is replaced by an n x p sparse matrix, in which only a few columns of this matrix have nonzero entries.
-The nonzero entries correspond to minor allele counts at these SNPs, except that the rows have been permuted to preserve privacy.
-Thus, only the minor allele frequencies at these SNPs is the same in the actual data used in our analyses.
-For example, in [cd.mat](data/cd.mat) the 4686 x 442,001 matrix of genotypes for the Crohn's disease study is replaced by a sparse matrix of the same size, in which we have provided permuted genotypes in 10,000 of the 442,001 columns.
+However, we cannot make the full genotype data available due to privacy considerations (even if we were allowed to release the data, space restrictions on github would prevent us from storing these files in the repository).
+Instead, we provide "representative" files containing all information about the genetic markers (single nucleotide polymorphisms, or SNPs), except that the n x p genotype matrix (where n is the number of samples, and p is the number of SNPs) is replaced by an n x p sparse matrix, in which only a few columns of this matrix have nonzero entries.
+The nonzero entries are minor allele counts at the SNPs, except that the rows have been permuted to preserve privacy.
+Thus, only minor allele frequencies at these SNPs are preserved.
+For example, in the Crohn's disease data set ([cd.mat](data/cd.mat)) the 4686 x 442,001 matrix of genotypes is replaced by a sparse matrix of the same size, in which we have provided permuted genotypes for 10,000 of the 442,001 SNPs.

 ###Overview of the MATLAB code